This is a recipe for how to create an online filmmaking course that your students will love.

 Final Thoughts On How to Create a Filmmaking Course Students Love

 I love taking filmmaking courses and I have tons of respect for those that put themselves out there to teach the amazing things they know to the world.
-This list is by no means the exact blueprint to a course that makes millions, but I do hope that it helps course creators brainstorm and also help students better identify courses that will serve their needs.
+This list is by no means the exact blueprint to a course that makes millions, but I do hope that it helps course creators brainstorm and also helps students better identify courses that will serve their needs.

 Do you have any other thoughts on what makes an amazing filmmaking course?
 Let me know by reaching out – I’d love to hear from you.